Everything you need to know about classes, majors, degree programs, off-campus programs, dropping and adding courses, requirements, and rules.

 Center for Teaching and Learning:

 The Cole Library Center for Teaching and Learning is a resource center for all students who are interested in improving their academic success.
 Wise students use it.
-The center includes our writing studio, quantitative reasoning studio, academic media studio, peer consultants, and other academic services.
+The center includes our writing studio, quantitative reasoning studio, academic technology studio, and other academic services.
 The consulting librarians in Cole Library are always ready to help you organize your research efforts and to help you evaluate the validity of the information you discover.

 Claiming and Planning your Academic Career: